LucasDelfino92/morrowindsharp/mwtools.md

 - Morrowind\TES3Merge\TES3Merge.exe and related files
 - Morrowind\TES3View\TES3View.exe and related files
-- Morrowind\TESAME\TES Advanced Mod Editor.exe and related files
+- Morrowind\TESAME\tesame12.exe and related files
 - Morrowind\TESTool\TESTool.exe and related files

 Now launch Mod Organizer 2.
 Note that the following process will have to be repeated for *each* of the tools we have listed in this section.